MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/capacity-profiles.md

 ## Configure custom limits in capacity profiles<a name="custom-limits"></a>

-Agents in your contact center might need different work limits for the same type of work.
-You can allocate different quotas or concurrent conversation limits to agents through capacity profiles
+Agents in your contact center might need different work limits.
+You can allocate different quotas or concurrent conversation limits to agents through capacity profiles.

-To provide selected users work limit and define the maximum number of work items that's different from the default limit, use the custom limit option in capacity profiles.
+For selective agents, you can define work item limit that's different from the default limit by using the custom limit option in the capacity profiles.

-To set custom limits for agents, do the following steps:
+To set the custom limits, do the following steps:

-1. In Customer Service admin center, select **User management** under **Customer support**, and then on the page that appears, select **Manage** for **Enhanced user management**.
+1. In Customer Service admin center, select **User management** under **Customer support**, and on the page that appears, select **Manage** for **Enhanced user management**.
 1. In **Contact center users**, select the agents for whom you want to allocate a custom limit, and then select **Update user attributes** > **Update capacity profiles**.
 1. On the **Update Capacity profiles** pane, in **Capacity profiles**, select a profile, and in **Custom limit**, enter a value according to your business need,
 1. Select **Add to all**.
 The capacity profile with the custom limit is added to the users in the list.